olavsalhus/BankTransactionWebViewer/README.md

 The bank transactions are not categorized (a premium version of the Nordigen API can provide this).
 ## Coding style
-I experimented with minimizing html boilerplate and the source code gets validated by validator.w3.org but its unconventional.
+I experimented with minimizing html boilerplate.
 Feel free to manually insert html, head and body tags.

 ## Getting started